Skip to content

 Sky Visibility Projector

-Now we do the same for the sky projector
+Now we do the same for the sky projector, this time keeping the beam fixed and varying the sky container.

 gb_sky_vis_proj = SkyVisProjector(